MICHIGAN ADOPTS MORE STRINGENT LEAD DUST STANDARDS

 At the same time, the existing standard for LBP (lead-based paint) at a level of 1.0 mg/cm2 and 0.5% by weight has been upheld as adequately protective and was not lowered.
 Among other things, EPA reviewed literature to establish statistically valid associations between low concentrations of LBP and lead in dust but was unable to find sufficient information to relate concentrations of lead in paint to household dust from paint below 0.8% by weight (above 0.8% there is adequate modeling data supporting the existing standard).
 EPA notes additional study data of dust hazards from non-LBP sources are needed to estimate incremental blood lead changes and associated health effects changes, to justify a reduction of the LBP standard definition.
 For more information, refer to EPA’s June 2019 publication “Definition of Lead-Based Paint Considerations” published by the Office of Pollution Prevention and Toxics.

 Several years ago, it was reported that HUD had been studying the accuracy and sensitivity of various XRF analyzers in ranges well below 1.0 mg/cm2, leading to some speculation that the LBP standard was considering being lowered by HUD.
 A few states (e.g. Maryland) and some local governmental agencies (Los Angeles County, CA) have lowered the LBP threshold limit to 0.7 mg/cm.
 However, it appears that the EPA and HUD federal standard has resisted being lowered for the time being due to lack of defensible study data.
+A joint HUD and EPA workshop on November 1-2, 2023 will hear evidence and presentations to reconsider these levels.

 In the federal review of the previous dust hazard standards in 2001, the threshold limits were calculated based on a blood level of concern of 10 ug/dl.
 Since that time, a substantial body of data has been compiled indicating demonstrable effects on young children at levels less than even 5 ug/dl.
 These effects include learning delays, behavioral problems, impacts on hearing and health effects such as decreased kidney function.
 In addition, studies have shown late-pregnancy pre-natal exposures at less than 5 ug/dl have an adverse effect on infant development.
 Low level lead exposures have also been implicated in decreased male fertility.
 These findings indicates a new awareness that not only do young child exposures need to be controlled but also those of men and women of child-bearing age, who may suffer no adverse effects to lead exposure themselves but can have their reproductive health affected.